 According to US Forest Service, “Of the 1,400 crop plants grown around the world, i.e., those that produce all of our food and plant-based industrial products, almost 80% require pollination by animals.
 Visits from bees and other pollinators also result in larger, more flavorful fruits and higher crop yields.
 In the United States alone, the pollination of agricultural crops is valued at 10 billion dollars annually.
 Globally, pollination services are likely worth more than 3 trillion dollars.”

 Bees are responsible for pollinating 70 percent of the world’s horticulture and agricultural crops, meaning without them we would not have many of our most well-loved and nourishing fruits, vegetables, nuts, or seeds.

-Crops including blueberries and cherries are 90 percent dependent on the honey bee population for pollination and almonds depend entirely on honey bees during its peak bloom time.
+Crops including blueberries and cherries are 90 percent dependent on the honey bee population for pollination and almonds depend entirely on honey bees during their peak bloom time.

 - Black Currants

 - Mustard Seed

 - Passion Fruit

 - Prickly Pear

 - Rose Hips